 “I want to see change, so that every girl gets to go to school,” says Grâce.
 She was forced to quit school to work as a domestic slave and shop assistant for seven years.

-‘‘I was eight years old when her dad suddenly said that she was to live with a woman in Cotonou, a major port city in Benin.
-“Mum wanted me to stay in the village, but she had no say in the matter.
-I wanted to carry on at school, and I cried.
+‘‘I was eight years old when my dad suddenly said that I was to be sent to a woman in Cotonou.
+Mum wanted me to stay in the village, but she had no say in the matter.
+I wanted to carry on going to school, and I cried.

 “When he left me there with the woman who was going to be a kind of guardian for me, I cried for days.
 I wanted to go home to my family, but I had to get up at six every morning, clean the house and wash the dishes.
 I couldn’t go to school, I had to work in my guardian’s shop instead.
 I also had to sell shampoo at a market.”

-”When my dad found out that my new guardian was thinking of letting me be an apprentice at a sewing workshop, he objected and took me home again to the village.
+“My dad then sent me to another woman and I stayed with her for several years.
+Dad always got all my wages of 15,000 CFA each month (USD 24).
+He just spent the money on alcohol.
+When dad found out that the woman wanted to let me become an apprentice to a seamstress, he protested and brought me back to the village.
 Once again my dreams of getting an education were crushed.
-Dad refused to let me learn anything, because according to the contract with my guardian, she wouldn’t have to send him money if I got to go to school or become an apprentice.
-Dad was only thinking of the money.”
+Dad refused to let me be an apprentice, because according to his agreement with the woman she wouldn’t have to send money to him if I got to go to school or become an apprentice.
+Dad only thought about the money.”

-I’ve never had a say in my life.
+“I’ve never had any say in my life.
 When I think about my brothers, who got to go to school, it makes me sad and I cry.
-I can’t read or write, but I hope that one day I’ll get to learn.
-I want the situation to change and for every girl to be able to go to school.”
+I can’t read or write, but I wish that one day I’ll be able to.
+I want everything to change and for every girl to be able to go to school.”